 However, the regenerative potential of adult neurogenesis and of grafting procedures critically depends on whether and how new neurons integrate into the circuitry, which is currently unknown.
 A definitive answer to these questions and a precise understanding of the role of newly generated neurons can only be obtained by fine morphological analyses at the synaptic level.The aim of our laboratory is to understand how newborn neurons integrate in the hippocampus, at the synaptic level.
 For this, we use a combination of live-cell imaging, confocal and electron microscopy, and behavioral approaches.

-More details on RESEARCH pages and on Facebook
+More details on RESEARCH pages, VIDEO of group's presentation and on Facebook